 Citizen development platforms are one of the most exciting developments in manufacturing technology.

-Giving front line workers the power to build manufacturing applications can raise justified concerns:
+Giving front line workers the power to build applications can raise justified concerns:

 - Who will govern the platform?